plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

 - birds.jpeg
 - logo.jpeg

+The `title` and `description` will be derrived from the module name if none is supplied.

-In the `pages` folder we have 3 simple pages to demonstrate the images feature.
+In the `pages` folder we have 3 simple pages to demonstrate this feature.

 #### `a_page.py`
 ```python